preciofishbone/OmniaDocsG2/blocks/sign-off-requests-rollup-613/index.rst

 .. image:: sign-off-request-rollup-example-undo.png

-The other two scopes - "Requested by me" and "All requests" can be usful for administrators.
+The other two scopes - "Requested by me" and "All requests" can be useful for administrators.
 The "Requested by me" scope can be very useful for an administrator to keep track of sign-off requests that administrator has sent.

 Settings
 **********